 The personality is at the centre of this multi-tiered model.
 A person’s practically immutable characteristics are arranged directly in the circle around the personality.
 These exert the greatest influence on differentiation or marginalisation.
-We call the components of this inner circle the six core diversity dimensions.
-You will get more information if you click on one of these six core dimensions in the model.
+We call the components of this inner circle the seven core diversity dimensions.
+You will get more information if you click on one of these seven core dimensions in the model.

 Further outwards there follow the external and “organisational” level of the circle.
 The further a characteristic is from the core of the model, the more flexible and variable it is.
 This plays no role, however, for the dimension’s value.
 Each one is just as important as the others.